What to do in your allotment in September

 Allotment vegetables in September

-- Direct sow winter lettuce seeds directly into prepared soil.
-‘Winter Density’ is especially tolerant to cold.
+- September is a good month to direct sow winter lettuce seeds directly into prepared soil.
+‘Winter Density’ is especially tolerant to cold, and speedy winter leaves produce fresh salad in as little as three weeks.

 - Plant out the last of your spring cabbage plants at the beginning of the month and protect them with netting.
-Cabbage white butterflies and caterpillars are still active and will strip a crop.
-Cover your Brussels sprouts, kale and broccoli plants too.

 - Nip out the flowering spike from any leek plants that prematurely bolt in September.
 Dig these leeks up and cook just like usual.